 Add on to this the fact that healthcare software development must also take into account regulations not required in other industries.
-HIPPA regulations and patient privacy requirements mean that role based security for any software developed for healthcare must be thoroughly defined and tested.
+HIPPA regulations and patient privacy requirements mean that role-based security for any software developed for healthcare must be thoroughly defined and tested.

 The complexity involved when handling patient records doesn’t end with the development of a single application.
-Because so many systems are used in healthcare, any software developed needs to be able to interface, securely, with other user-facing software and integrate cleanly with backend systems.
+Because so many systems are used in healthcare, any software developer needs to be able to interface, securely, with other user-facing software and integrate cleanly with backend systems.

 And then we add in a variety of users.
-It is essential that healthcare software development not only meets the needs of its diverse users, but also be user-friendly.
+It is essential that healthcare software development not only meets the needs of its diverse users but also be user-friendly.
 Most software has only a small potential set of user types.
 But healthcare software design is required to take into account doctors, nurses, other medical staff, and even patients, all of whom have differing levels of technical expertise and experience.

 The Benefits of Agile Software Development for Healthcare

 Yet it is these challenges that make the agile development methodology a perfect fit for healthcare software.
 Agile was intended to allow for rapid development of software that is user-centric and robust.

 Agile Accommodates Rapid Changes in Healthcare Software Requirements

 As healthcare providers found out with the instatement of American Recovery and Reinvestment Act, the requirements around the use of electronic medical records can change quickly.
 The same is true as healthcare software tries to keep up with new advancements in the field.